-The Committee was informed that the Board of Trustees is hosting a budget consultation meeting open to the public on February 26th at 7:00 p.m. at Tec Voc High School.
+Committee members were informed that the Board of Trustees is hosting a budget consultation meeting open to the public on February 26th at 7:00 p.m. at Tec Voc High School.
 Input on the draft budget can be submitted by email to board@wsd1.org or by registering at 204-755-0231 no later than February 22nd to appear as a delegation at the February 26th meeting.
-The Committee was informed the Board of Trustees will be submitting the budget to the province by March 15, 2024.
+Committee members were informed the Board of Trustees will be submitting the budget to the province by March 15, 2024.

-5. WSD 123 Continuous Improvement
+5. WSD 123 CONTINUOUS IMPROVEMENT

-The Committee received a copy of the WSD 123 Continuous Improvement report for review and information.
+Committee members received a copy of the WSD 123 Continuous Improvement report for review and information.
 The Committee was informed that the report provides an overview on WSD programs and services during the 2023/2024 school year.
 As part of the educational mandate in Manitoba, WSD addresses high levels of academic achievement in literacy and numeracy through planning with the Kindergarten to Grade 12 Framework for Continuous Improvement.
 These divisional plans outline clear outcomes, comprehensive monitoring processes, baseline data, and measurable targets for all students across diverse languages of instruction.
 The plan also includes strategic utilization of grants, the emphasis on enhancing instructional leadership, and the essential role of stakeholder involvement in developing school division plans.

-The Committee was encouraged to share the report with their respective parent councils.
+Committee members were encouraged to share the report with their respective parent councils.